 Community and Family Services International, Inc. (CFSI) is a nonstock, nonprofit, humanitarian organization, committed to peace and social development, with a particular interest in the psychosocial dimension.
+Established in the Philippines in 1981, CFSI was incorporated in 1982, with registration number 105084.
+On February 5, 2018, the SEC granted CFSI a new Certificate of Registration, number CN201800559.
+That provided, among others, (a) the same primary purpose and corporate name; (b) the use of two trade names-Community and Family Services International (CFSI) and CFSI; and (c) a new corporate life of fifty (50) years.

-Established in the Philippines in 1981, CFSI was incorporated in 1982.
-The registered office address of CFSI is 8F Gam Parklane Building, 212 EDSA Extension, Brgy.
+The registered office address of CFSI is at 8F Gam Parklane Building, 212 EDSA Extension, Brgy.
 79, Pasay City.